Saint Genevieve Medal

-This antique French Saint Genevieve medal is a true treasure.
+This vintage French Saint Genevieve medal is a true treasure.
 The medallion features the much loved Patron Saint of Paris in high relief and adorned with sculptural font.

 weight - 1.90 grams